 There is substantial price competition in our industry, and our success and profitability will depend on our ability to maintain a competitive cost and price structure.
-This is the result of a number of industry trends, including the impact of offshore suppliers in the marketplace (particularly in China), the consolidated purchasing power of large customers, and actions taken by some of our competitors in an effort to "win over" new business.
+This is the result of a number of industry trends, including the impact of offshore suppliers in the marketplace (particularly in China) which suppliers do not have the same infrastructure costs as we do, the consolidated purchasing power of large customers, and actions taken by some of our competitors in an effort to "win over" new business.
 We have in the past reduced prices to remain competitive and may have to do so again in the future.
 Price reductions have impacted our sales and profit margins and are expected to do so in the future.
-In addition, we are implementing ongoing facility integration efforts to further reduce costs.
-Our future profitability will depend in part upon the success of our integration plans, and our ability to respond to changes in product and distribution channel mix, to continue to improve our manufacturing efficiencies, to generate cost reductions, including reductions in the cost of components purchased from outside suppliers, and to maintain a cost structure that will enable us to offer competitive prices.
+Our future profitability will depend in part upon our ability to respond to changes in product and distribution channel mix, to continue to improve our manufacturing efficiencies, to generate cost reductions, including reductions in the cost of components purchased from outside suppliers, and to maintain a cost structure that will enable us to offer competitive prices.
 Our inability to maintain a competitive cost structure could have a material adverse effect on our business, financial condition and results of operations.